Linear turnpike theorem: Proof of Theorem

 The proof of Proposition \ref{prop_sensitivity_dyn} itself is quite long and is decomposed in several steps.
 Since its strategy is described in Section \ref{sec_auxiliary}, we do not reproduce it here.
-We just mention that the proof relies on sensitivity analysis and conjugate point theory (Section \ref{sec-sentiv}), on the analysis of a dynamical system near an hyperbolic singular point (Section \ref{sec_localturn}), and on the careful analysis of the shooting problem several bootstrap arguments aiming at improving, step by step, some estimates (Section \ref{sec-unifneighb}).
+We just mention that the proof relies on sensitivity analysis and conjugate point theory (Section \ref{sec-sentiv}), on the analysis of a dynamical system near an hyperbolic singular point (Section \ref{sec_localturn}), and on the careful analysis of the shooting problem.
 The most delicate point is to obtain a neighborhood that does not depend on $t_0,t_1$ for $t_1-t_0$ large enough: this is done in Section \ref{sec-unifneighb} by solving the shooting problem while exploiting and bootstrapping the estimates obtained until that step.

 In Section \ref{sec_exploit_dissip}, we show how to pass from local to global by exploiting the dissipativity property.
 We first show in Lemma \ref{lem_strict1} that the optimal trajectory $t\mapsto (x^{T_k}(t),\frac{y^{T_k}(t)}{\max(t,1)})$, starting at $t=0$ (resp., starting back in time at $t=T_k$), enters a neighborhood of $(\bar x^\infty,\bar d^\infty)$ within a time that converges to $+\infty$ as $k\rightarrow+\infty$ but can be chosen as a $\mathrm{o}(T_k)$.
-Thanks to Proposition \ref{prop_sensitivity_dyn} and by local uniqueness, we first some estimates that can be bootstrapped to finally show that there exists a finite entering time.
+Thanks to Proposition \ref{prop_sensitivity_dyn} and by local uniqueness, we first derive some estimates that can be bootstrapped to finally show that there exists a finite entering time.
 The proof of Theorem \ref{turnpike_thm} can then be concluded.